 Here’s how that compares to their closest competition.

 Wirex also issues GBP, EUR, and USD debit cards.
-In my recent roundup, I ranked them as the #1 best crypto debit card available in the UK and EU.
+In my recent roundup, I ranked them as one of the best crypto debit card available in the UK and EU.

 Signing up and getting verified takes less than 10 minutes.